 More than this, we want to begin the exciting process of making these records more readily available to the wider public.
-It is our aim to begin a crowdsourcing transcription of the kirk session records of Govan Old in the spring of 2018.
+It is our aim to begin a crowdsourcing transcription of the kirk session records of Govan Old in 2019.
 We would welcome your participation.
 So if you have enjoyed this course and would like to continue working with these sources, we would invite you to keep an eye on the University of Glasgow Scottish Religious Cultures Network website for further information.

 In any case, continue to use your new skills and keep practising.
 Your ability to read these sources will only get better the more you use them.

 Get extra benefits, upgrade your course

 You can now get extra benefits by upgrading this course, including:

 Unlimited access to the course: Go at your own pace with unlimited access to the course for as long as it exists on FutureLearn.